 Vote counting concludes for the night in Placer County

-This evening’s final Placer County vote count includes more than 55,000 mail-in ballots received before the polls closed at 8 p.m.
-Tuesday, and more than 50,000 ballots cast at Placer’s polling sites.
-An estimated 50,000-60,000 provisional, absentee and damaged ballots remained to be processed.
+This evening’s final Placer County vote count includes more than 35,000 mail-in and early voting ballots received before the polls closed at 8 p.m.
+Tuesday, and more than 23,500 ballots cast at Placer’s polling sites.

-The latest vote count is posted on Placer County’s elections website here.
+The latest vote count is posted on Placer County’s elections website.

 Final, certified results - including provisional ballots needing verification and eligible mail-in ballots not yet received - will be posted within 30 days.
-Jurisdictions have up to 30 days to complete a post-election audit of the election called a canvass.
+Jurisdictions have up to 30 days to complete a post-election audit called a canvass.